Acantharachne

 Acantharachne is a genus of African orb-weaver spiders first described by Albert Tullgren in 1910.

 Taxonomy

 The genus Acantharachne was erected by Albert Tullgren in 1910 for the species Acantharachne cornuta.
 There was already a genus of echinoderms with a name differing only in the last letter, Acantharachna, so in 1929, Embrik Strand put forward a replacement name, Acantharanea.
 However, as the spelling was different, even if only by one letter, replacement was unnecessary.

+Etymology

+The genus name is a combination of Latin acanthus "thorn, spine" and Ancient Greek arachne "spider".

 Species

-As of April 2019 it contains eight species:
+As of January 2026, this genus includes eight species: